FORT SAM HOUSTON INDEPENDENT SCHOOL DISTRICT

 Dyslexia Services Program

-In FSHISD, each campus has a Dyslexia Services Interventionists dedicated to providing student-centered instructional supports to strengthen the fundamental skill of reading to foster lifelong success.
+In FSHISD, each campus has a Dyslexia Services Teachers dedicated to providing student-centered instructional supports to strengthen the fundamental skill of reading to foster lifelong success.
 Our program develops the minds of students, empowering them to become successful, active contributors in society.
-Dyslexia interventionists collaborate with teachers, and campus Intervention, 504 and Special Education coordinators to monitor student reading capacity, assess students demonstrating specific need, and provide instruction for qualifying students.
+Dyslexia teachers collaborate with classroom teachers, and campus interventionists, 504 and Special Education coordinators to monitor student reading capacity, assess students demonstrating specific need, and provide instruction for qualifying students.
 A student may also be referred for evaluation by the parent.
 The following are the campus-level contacts for this program.

 - District Dyslexia Coordinator - Vickie David